 At the age of 9, Moziah Bridges learned how to make bow ties from his grandmother because he wanted to look dapper.
 That grew into a small business when people wanted to buy his smart-looking bow ties.

 Now 19, Moziah is the founder, president and creative director of Mo's Bows, opens a new window.
 His bow ties and accessories can be found in retail stores all over the country, and he has partnered with many high-end brands, including Cole Haan and Bloomingdales.

 Moziah is a pretty cool guy because in addition to his success, he has started the Go Mo!
 Summer Camp Scholarship Fund, which sends Memphis kids to summer camp.

-You can also check out Moziah's book from the library!
+Check out Moziah's book from the library!

 Colorado Teen Entrepreneurs

 The entrepreneurial spirit is strong in Colorado!
 Here are just a few of the rising stars in our state.

 Shreya Nallapati, Never Again Tech, opens a new window